 Often the School will be able to provide a response straightaway.
-When the matter is working days.
+When the matter is more complicated an initial response will be provided within five working days.

-All complaints will be logged and a written acknowledgement provided within five working days, setting out how the problem will be dealt with.
+All complaints will be logged and a written acknowledgement provided within five working days.

+The aim is to investigate all complaints properly and provide a reply within ten working days, setting out how the problem will be dealt with.
 If this is not possible, an interim response will be made explaining the action taken to date or being considered.